lookit/lookit-docs/docs/source/install-django-project.rst

 .. note::
    These instructions are for Mac OS.
 Installing on another OS?
    Please consider documenting the exact steps you take and submitting a PR to the lookit-api repo to update the documentation!
+For notes on Linux installation, there may be helpful information in a `previous version of invoke tasks.py <https://github.com/lookit/lookit-api/blob/d1b8c9b43cb7d7bda7cdbe5958236d99af42341d/tasks.py>`__.

 Requirements
 ~~~~~~~~~~~~